-Note: All keyboards that have a backspace key only have one backspace key.
+Note: All keyboards having a Backspace key only have one Backspace key.

-Note: As mentioned earlier an Apple keyboard does not have a backspace key.
-This key is called delete on Apple keyboards.
+Note: As mentioned earlier, an Apple keyboard does not have a Backspace key.
+Instead, the key is called "delete" on Apple keyboards.

 Practice using the Backspace key